 - Heat-treating operations.

-We have only mentioned a few of the hazards that may exist in your facilities.
-Every day, our Travelers Risk Control safety professionals help our customers, in many types of industries, identify these types of exposures.
-We look forward to sharing our expertise with you.
+These are just a few of the hazards that may exist in your facilities.
+Every day, Travelers Risk Control safety professionals provide information and online resources that can help our customers, in many types of industries, identify these types of exposures.
+You can find a variety of helpful information here.

 Electrical Equipment Can Contribute Significantly to Your Risk